-The aim of the Kn2oW Nitrous Campaign is to increase awareness around the detrimental environmental impacts Nitrous Oxide and to help provide guidance on reducing health care emissions of this greenhouse gas.
-Click on the links below to find out more information on this issue.
+The aim of the Kn2oW Nitrous Campaign is to increase awareness around the detrimental environmental impacts of Nitrous Oxide and to help provide guidance on reducing health care emissions of this greenhouse gas.
+Click on the links in the above drop down menu for more information.

 Nitrous Oxide (N2O) is a greenhouse gas with a 100 year Global Warming Potential 273 times that of carbon dioxide.1 This is primarily due to a long atmospheric lifetime.
 N2O lingers in the atmosphere for 110 years allowing it to move up into the stratosphere where it has ozone depleting effects.3 Therefore N2O used today for a paediatric induction will likely still be in the atmosphere for the entirety of that childs lifetime.